cwang9208/COLO/networking.md

 - A knows B’s IP address, want to learn physical address of B
 - A broadcast ARP query pkt, containing B’s IP address
   - All machines on LAN receive ARP query
-- B receives ARP packet, replies to A with its (B’s) physical layer address
+- B receives ARP packet, replies to A with its (B's) physical layer address

 #### Routing to another LAN
 ```